CruzHacks-2022/frontend/README.md

 ## 🚀 What's next for Remedia
 We're genuinely just scratching the surface with Remedia.
 We have two features we plan on adding:
-- Letting users take an image of their pill for search:
+- Letting users take an image of their pill for search: We wanted to have that feature work just like the medication box.
+We had to use our workaround fo the radio buttons, but we hope to fix the shortcomings we faced in the future.
-- Creating a medication scheduler:
+- Creating a medication scheduler: We plan to make a scheduling feature that uses the information provided by our data in order to have a calendar that lets users know when to take their medication.
+This feature would expand usability of our app even further.